 Grainlines are not something a lot of people think about.
 They are however very important for the construction of clothing because they can cause the fit or stretch of a garment to change.
 If the grainline is not followed it is more then likely that the piece will not sit properly on the body, hence the one leg that is always twisting no matter how many times you have fixed it.

-To begin the understanding of grainline let us talk about salvages.
-The typical fabric has two salvage edges.
+To begin the understanding of grainline let us talk about selvages.
+The typical fabric has two selvage edges.
 For instance, on woven fabric, it usually has frayed edges, and it sometimes contains the fabric manufacturer and color information.
-Similarly, on knit fabric, the salvage can have the manufacturers information, but it is usually left blank.
-However for both knit and woven the salvages run parallel to each other on the long sides of the fabric.
-Any easy way to identify the salvage is the fact that it is the side perpendicular from where they cut the fabric at the cut counter.
+Similarly, on knit fabric, the selvage can have the manufacturers information, but it is usually left blank.
+However, for both knit and woven the selvages run parallel to each other on the long sides of the fabric.
+Any easy way to identify the selvage is the fact that it is the side perpendicular from where they cut the fabric at the cut counter.

 Now how does this help me figure out where to lay out my pattern?
-Knowing where the salvage is will help you find the grainline.
+Knowing where the selvage is will help you find the grainline.

-The thread going from salvage to salvage is called the weft.
+The thread going from selvage to selvage is called the weft.
 The weft in the sewing world is more commonly called the Crosswise Grainline.
 As your fabric is being cut at the fabric store it is being cut along the crosswise grainline.
 When working with knits, this is the grainline with the greatest amount of stretch.

-The threads that move parallel to the salvage are called the warp.
+The threads that move parallel to the selvage are called the warp.
 The warp is more commonly called the Lengthwise Grainline.
 These threads run the entire length of the fabric.

 There is also a third bonus Grainline.
 This is called the True Bias.
 The refers to any diagonal grainline.
 It will run 45 degrees from the weft and warp.
 This is what gives woven fabric a little bit of stretch.
 Therefore, the true bias will also create weird stretch if a woven pattern is cut and sewn improperly.